Marcel André Boisard

-Marcel A. Boisard (born Geneva 1939) is a Swiss intellectual and diplomat.
+Marcel A. Boisard (14 July 1939 – 7 April 2024) was a Swiss intellectual and diplomat.

+Biography

-He completed his studies in Switzerland, Germany and the United States and obtained his PhD from the Graduate Institute of International Studies.
+Boisard completed his studies in Switzerland, Germany and the United States and obtained his PhD from the Graduate Institute of International Studies.

-He started his international career in early 1960s with the Swiss Federal Department of Foreign Affairs.
+Boisard started his international career in early 1960s with the Swiss Federal Department of Foreign Affairs.
 He was recruited by the Government of Burundi for conducting negotiations with the European Economic Community, within the framework of Yaoundé Convention on Europe-Africa Association.
 Appointed Chairman of the African experts, he participated in numerous meetings.
 At different times of his career and at different levels of responsibilities, Boisard served the International Committee of the Red Cross (ICRC), exclusively as delegate in the field and during armed conflicts: Algeria, Yemen, the Arab Republic of Egypt, Syria, Jordan and Saudi Arabia.
 He was often called upon to cross the front lines between the belligerent parties and negotiate cease-fire and humanitarian truces.
 He had to watch over the application of the Geneva Conventions for the protection of wounded military, prisoners of war and civilian populations in armed conflicts of the Middle-East.
 He participated in the release of the royal family of Yemen and the repatriation of Egyptian prisoners in 1963, he organized the simultaneous repatriation of Israeli prisoners and agents and Egyptian prisoners of the Six-Day war, in 1968, and he negotiated, in September 1970, the liberation of Western hostages hijacked to Dawson’s Field airport in Jordan.